tengcharmaine/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **<i class="material-icons-outlined">edit</i> Note:**<br>
-* Clears the note display on the left.
+* Clears the note display on the right.
 * Does NOT modify the list of persons displayed.
 </div>

 Example:
 * `show` clears any note that was being displayed on the right.

-**Possible Errors that you might encounter:**
+**Possible errors that you might encounter:**
 Refer to `find`.

 ### Editing a person : `edit`